EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 ##### TagPoint.evalContext
 Dict used as globals and locals for evaluating alarm conditions and expression tags.

+#### tagPoint.expose(readPerm, writePerm, priority, configured=False)
+Expose the tag to web APIs, with the permissions specified.
+Permissions must be strings, but can use commas for multiple.

+Priority must be an integer, and determines the priority at which the web API may set the tag's value.

+The way this works is that tag.dataSourceWidget is created, a Widgets.DataSource instance having id "tag:TAGNAME", with the given permissions.
+The data, is always a value, timestamp(wall clock time) pair.
+This format is 100% directly compatible with the format that Kaithem's Dashboard Builder widgets use.

+TO the server will set a claim at the permitted priority, or release any claim if the data is None.
+FROM the server indicates the actual current value of the tag.

+You must always have at least one read permission, and writePerms defaults to `__admin__`.
+Note that if the user sets or configures any permissions via the web API, they will override those set in code.

+If readPerms or writePerms is empty, disable exposure.

+You cannot have different priority levels for different users this way, that would be highly confusing.
+Use multiple tags or code your own API for that.

+If configured is True, will actually set the persistant config rather than the runtime config.
+This will not be made permanent till the user clicks "save server state to disk".

+#### tagPoint.getEffectivePermissions()

+Returns the read, write, and max priority permissions that are currently in effect, after merging in the web GUI config settings.
+If nothing is set up, read abd write will be "", and you should interpret this as meaning the tag should not be exposed.

+Use this as a way to implement your own APIs, but keep the ability to use the standard web config.

+#### tagPoint.expose()
+Cancels any API exposure

 ##### TagPoint(v,t,a)
 Equivalent to calling set() on the default handler.
 If no args are provided, just returns the tag's value.